carbon-design-system/design-system-website/src/content/style/motion/motion.md

 **Ease-out:** `cubic-bezier(0, 0, 0.38, 0.9)`

-Use ease-out when adding elements to the view (example: entrance of model, toaster), or changing states as a result of users' input for micro-interactions (example:  dropdown opening or toggle).
+Use ease-out when adding elements to the view (e.g. entrance of model, toaster), or changing states as a result of users' input for micro-interactions (e.g. dropdown opening or toggle).
 An element should appear energetically and decelerate as it arrives at its final state.

 <div data-insert-component="MotionExample" data-props="ease-out"></div>

 **Ease-in:** `cubic-bezier(0.2, 0, 1, 0.9)`

-Use ease-in when removing elements from the view (examples: closing a model, toaster).
-The element should speed up as it exits, implying that it's not coming back.
+Use ease-in when removing elements from the view, such as closing a model, toaster.
+The element should speed up as it exits from view, implying that it's not coming back.

 <div data-insert-component="MotionExample" data-props="ease-in"></div>